ChungWasawat/dtc_de_project/README.md

-# Trends of bicycle and taxi usage in NewYork since Covid-19 pandemic started
+# Trends of bicycle and taxi usage in NewYork since the Covid-19 pandemic started

 ## Description:
+We have faced the Covid-19 pandamic for a while and many countries encouraged their people to stay at their home and only go out if necessary. ss

 ## Objective: